fbreitwieser/krakenuniq-manuscript-code/HyperLogLog/README.md

 # HyperLogLog test

 The HyperLogLog implementation was tested both on random numbers and actual database k-mers.
 While filling the HyperLogLog counters, true counts and intermediate estimates are outputed at factors of 10 and tenths of factors of 10 - i. e.
 1, 10, 100, 110, 120, ..., 1000, 1100, 1200, ... .
-The binaries to generate and count the numbers are part of KrakenHLL, but are not built by default.
+The binaries to generate and count the numbers are part of KrakenUniq, but are not built by default.
 To build them, call `make allall` in the `src/` directory.

 ## Results on random data